telerik/blazor-docs/components/grid/editing/overview.md

 # Grid CRUD Operations Overview

 CRUD operations with the Grid for Blazor are done through the dedicated CRUD events it exposes for data editing.

-The CRUD operations are performed on the collection that is provided to its `Data` property unless the corresponding event is cancelled.

-You can use the events to trasfer the changes from the current collection to the actual data source (for example, call a service, or use the `SaveChanges()` method of your context).
+You can use them to trasfer the changes to the actual data source (for example, call a service, or use the `SaveChanges()` method of your context).

 List of the available events:

-* `OnCreate` - fires when the `Create` [toolbar]({%slug components/grid/features/toolbar%}) button is clicked and an item is about to be inserted into the grid.
-There is no new item yet in this event, you can cancel it to prevent the user from adding records.
-* `OnUpdate` - fires when the `Update`/`Save` [command button]({%slug components/grid/columns/command%}) is clicked and the data is updated in the local collection.
+* `OnCreate` - fires when the `Save` [command button]({%slug components/grid/columns/command%}) button for a newly added item is clicked.
 Cancellable.
+* `OnUpdate` - fires when the `Save` command button is clicked on an existing item.
+Cancellable.
 * `OnDelete` - fires when the `Delete` command button is clicked.
 Cancellable.
 * `OnEdit` - fires when the user is about to enter edit mode for an exising row.
 Cancellable.
 * `OnCancel` - fires when the user clicks the `Cancel` command button.
 Allows you to undo the changes to the data in the context.
 Cancellable.

 The event handlers receive an argument of type `GridCommandEventArgs` that exposes the following fields:

-* `IsCancelled` - a boolean field indicating whether the grid operation is to be prevented (for example, prevent a row from opening for edit, or from updating).
+* `IsCancelled` - a boolean field indicating whether the grid operation is to be prevented (for example, prevent a row from opening for edit, or from updating the data layer).
 * `IsNew` - a boolean field idicating whether the item was just added through the grid.
-Lets you differentiate a data source Create operation from Update operation in the `OnUpdate` event.
+Lets you differentiate a data source Create operation from Update operation in the `OnClick` event of a command button.
-* `Item` - an object you can cast to you model class to obtain the current data item.
-Not available for the `Create` operation.
+* `Item` - an object you can cast to your model class to obtain the current data item.
 * `Field` - specific to [InCell editing]({%slug components/grid/editing/incell%}) - indicates which is the model field the user changed when updating data.
 * `Value` - specific to [InCell editing]({%slug components/grid/editing/incell%}) - indicates what is the new value the user changed when updating data.